-Deputy Title IX Coordinator: Chris Beyer, Director of Residential Life, 309-794-2686
+Deputy Title IX Coordinator: Chris Beyer, Director of Residential Life, 309-794-2686.
 As a Deputy Title IX Coordinator, Chris Beyer is primarily responsible for organizing student training required under Title IX.
 Chris can also receive a complaint of a violation of Title IX from any member of the Augustana community.

-Deputy Title IX Coordinator: Laura Schnack, Associate Dean of Students, 309-794-7533

-As a Deputy Title IX Coordinator, Laura Schnack is primarily responsible for overseeing the College's response when a student has reported a violation or is accused of violating this Policy.
-Dean Schnack can also receive a report of a violation of Title IX from any member of the Augustana community.
+Deputy Title IX Coordinator: Laura Schnack, Associate Dean of Students, 309-794-7533.
+As a Deputy Title IX Coordinator, Laura Schnack coordinates with the Chief Title IX Coordinator when a student has reported or is accused of violating the College's policy.
+Dean Schnack can also receive a report of a violation of Title IX from any individual.

-Deputy Title IX Coordinator: Jessica Schultz, Associate Dean of the College, 309-794-7331
+Deputy Title IX Coordinator: Greg Domski, PhD Associate Dean of Academic Strategic Priorities, 309-794-3482.
+As a Deputy Title IX Coordinator, Grag Domski coordinates with the Title IX Coordinator when a faculty member has reported or is accused of violating the

-As a Deputy Title IX Coordinator, Jessica Schultz is primarily responsible for organizing faculty training required under Title IX.
-Associate Dean Schultz can also receive a report of a violation of Title IX from any member of the Augustana community.
+College's policy.
+Dean Domski can also receive a report of a violation of Title IX from any individual.

-Office of Public Safety & Police 309-794-7711 Tom Phillis, Chief of Police
+Office of Public Safety & Police, 309-794-7711 Tom Phillis, Chief of Police

 Chief Phillis can receive a complaint of a violation of this Policy from any member of the Augustana community.
-Chief Phillis oversees the investigation of complaints of Title IX violations under this Policy.
+Chief Phillis oversees the investigation of student complaints of Title IX violations under this Policy.